atefeharani/Capstone/README.md

 test_listings_KNN_df[numerical_features] = knn_imputer.fit_transform(test_listings_KNN_df[numerical_features])
 ```

 I used iterative imputer as well.
+This imputer models each feature with missing values as a function of the other features and iteratively imputes missing values.
 However, the performance  of KNN imputer was better.

 ```python
 from sklearn.experimental import enable_iterative_imputer